 Head injuries occur during the winter as a result of any number of incidents.
-Mostly commonly, falling on ice and hitting your head on the pavement can lead to a potentially serious brain injury.
+Most commonly, falling on ice and hitting your head on the pavement can lead to a potentially serious brain injury.
 If this occurs, it will need immediate treatment by a physician.
 A brain injury can be difficult to treat, and often the symptoms won’t be noticed until long after the injury has occurred.

-Head injuries can occur during winter activities like tobogganing, snowboarding and skiing, or one can also occur as a result of a motor vehicle collision, which has the potential to lead to serious long-term health consequences.
+Head injuries can occur during winter activities like tobogganing, snowboarding, and skiing, or one can also occur as a result of a motor vehicle collision, which has the potential to lead to serious long-term health consequences.

 Shoulder injuries commonly occur when you fall on icy pavement.
 When your shoulder meets contact with the hard ice-covered pavement, dislocation can occur.
 This damage to the shoulder joint can be quite severe and leave you suffering from soreness and bruising for a long time afterward.

 A torn rotator cuff can happen as the result of repetitive overhead motions from winter sports or shoveling snow.
 This muscle tear can leave you feeling sore and stiff and may result in a chronic injury as well.

 Shoulder injuries can occur during winter due to slips and falls or while participating in winter sports such as skiing or ice skating.
 Here are some tips on how to avoid shoulder injuries during the winter season: